obsidian-tasks-group/obsidian-tasks/docs/How To/Find tasks with invalid data.md

 <!-- include: ValidateTasks.test.validate-tasks_find_problem_dates.approved.text -->
 ````text
 ```tasks
+# These instructions need to be all on one line:
 (cancelled date is invalid) OR (created date is invalid) OR (done date is invalid) OR (due date is invalid) OR (scheduled date is invalid) OR (start date is invalid)

 # Optionally, uncomment this line and exclude your templates location